|

 fail to understand its value, as they cannot be sure

-– as they could with quota-preferential proportional representation – that their
+– as they could with proportional representation

-votes will not be over-concentrated on too few
+their votes will not be over-concentrated on too few

 candidates.